 Ewen-Trout Creek Consolidated School District has experienced a severe, multiple decade long, declining enrollment pattern, that must be taken into account in all financial planning and decision making.
 The district enrollment profile (with far fewer students in the lower grades) suggests the possibility of continued enrollment decline going forward.
-However, the projected decline in enrollment for the 2015-16 school year did not occur and the district expects some stabilization in student enrollment in upcoming years.
+The district expects some stabilization in student enrollment in upcoming years.
 The district faces the same economic challenges as the other school systems in the Gogebic-Ontonagon Intermediate School District and will need to remain vigilant to safeguard the district's finances.
 The administration plans to use financial and personnel resources in a strategic manner to maximize educational opportunities for students.